MartaReb/100-days-of-code-Python/Day 01/README.md

-## Day 1 - Working with Variables in Python to Manage Data
+# 🗓️ Day 1 – Working with Variables in Python to Manage Data

-Concepts Practised
+## 🔑 Key Concepts
 - Printing to the Console in Python
 - String Manipulation and Code Intelligence
 - Debugging